jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 Artifact
 {T}, Sacrifice this artifact: Create two Lumina tokens.
 {T}, Sacrifice this artifact: Create two Chroma tokens.
+Luminous — When this artifact is put into a graveyard from the battlefield, draw a card if you control at least three Lumina tokens.
 ---
 This could be useful!
 - Gustave